eusoubrasileiro/stocks/Progress.md

   4. Calculated Up or Down binary class based on the Close price
   5. Scaled that with `RobustScaler` clipping (10%, 90%) already creates mean 0. and stdev 1.
   6. Made feature vector using 5 previous days and concatenating it with a total size of 25.
-  7. Create target vector/class with the following day direction 1 or 0.
+  7. Create target vector/class with the following day residues direction 1 or 0.
+(HUGE FIX NOTE)
+    - This is not the up/down daily class but instead the up/down of the difference to the SMA.
+    - I calculated the SMA for 2 days over Close Price
+    - Calculated the residues by removing the Close prices from it
+    - if the residues[i+1] > residues[i] -> class 1
+    - if the residues[i+1] <= residues[i] -> class 0
   8. Trainned Torch binary classifier with different scenarios:
     1. 3 to 6 layers
     2. 1024 to 200 neurons in each layer